linode/docs/docs/guides/databases/cassandra/how-to-install-cassandra-across-multiple-datacenters/index.md

 ## How to Activate a Cassandra Cluster

-When activating the Cassandra cluster, the nodes must be brought online in a certain order.
-To properly activate the cluster, follow these steps.
+Nodes must be brought online in a certain order when activating the Cassandra cluster.
+Follow these steps to properly activate the cluster.

 1. Restart Cassandra on the primary seed in one of the data centers.
 This is the node listed first in `seeds`.